Ddhruv-IOT/linux-menu-23/README.md

 - **Visual Studio Code (VS Code):** Utilized for streamlined coding, debugging, and project management.

 - **Git and GitHub:** Employed for version control, collaborative development, and easy project maintenance.

+## Working
+The script provides a comprehensive set of options, each corresponding to a specific Linux operation.
+Here's an overview of some key functionalities:

+- Run Linux Commands: Execute custom Linux commands directly from the script.

+- Create Partition: Interactively create disk partitions, format them, and mount directories.

+- Create LVM: Perform Logical Volume Management (LVM) tasks, including creating volume groups and logical volumes.

+- Check Mounted Disk: View information about currently mounted disks.

+- Volume Group List: Display a list of volume groups on the system.

+- Yum Configure: Configure the Yum package manager for software installation.

+...and More: The menu includes additional options for tasks such as checking memory usage, starting services, working with files and directories, managing users and groups, and more.

 ## Getting Started